nadeenAlshibil/Azure-Networking/README.md

 Otherwise keep reading.

-  1. Download the az cli script here: https://aka.ms/AzureNetworksLab
+  1. Download the Lab content here: https://aka.ms/AzureNetworksLab
+  2. Unzip the folder and locate the initial deployment script: **1-1-Initial-Deployment.sh**
-  2. Login to the portal & launch the cloud shell:
+  3. Login to the portal & launch the cloud shell:

  ![image](Images/Login-to-the-portal.png)

  3. List your subscriptions : `az account list –o table`
  4. Set the right the subscription if needed: `az account set ––subscription {id}`
  5. Upload the script via Azure portal
- 6. Move the script under the clouddrive: `mv  1-1-Create-Network.sh  clouddrive/`
+ 6. Move the script under the clouddrive: `mv  1-1-Initial-Deployment.sh  clouddrive/`
  7. Go to the clouddrive:  `cd clouddrive`
  8. Launch the script:  `./1-1-Create-Network.sh`